mrtnoshad/process_mining/README.md

 #### include_all_events:
 A Boolean (True/False) to specify if the process mining graph should include all of the event types or only a subset of them.
 If this is False, then include_event_list should specify a list of the event names to include in the graph.

-#### include_event_list:
+#### types_to_include:
-The list of the event names to include in the graph.
+The list of the event type names to include in the graph.
 If several columns are specified as labels in event_label_columns  then the filter only applies on the first column.

 #### encoding_dict:
 A dictionary of the abbreviations/encoding/text_replacement in the node names event_label_column